department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/discussion-guide-users-vets-beneficiaries.md

-# Conversation Guide for Comparison Tool Redesign (Users)
+# Conversation Guide for Comparison Tool Redesign (Veterans and Beneficiaries)
 ## Moderator logistics

 *When the participant is ready, begin the session with the following intro*